Lonnie Marshall: Other work

 Played bass on Grammy award-winning Macy Gray's second album on a song produced by Rick Rubin.

 He partnered with Gabby Lang a.k.a.
 Gabby La La as a duo called Love Balm to record an album c.
 2002.

 He released a solo album, That Would Be Dope, In 2005 under the name Meganut and Friends.
 The friends included Skerik, Pete Droge, Stone Gossard and Matt Chamberlain.

 He invented an instrument out of recycled materials for a Youth Art Project called the "Rubbabox".
 He then taught at risk youth all over Los Angeles how to make their own.
 They presented and performed with them at the House of Blues, the Getty Villa, Hammer Museum, Grammy Museum, Skirball Cultural Center, and other museums.

 Lonnie collaborated with George Clinton on Rubbabox video.

 He performed on America's Got Talent with the Rubbabox.

 He opened up for Primus at the Microsoft Theater playing the Rubbabox with 8 yr. old youth from Lil' Big Ups.

 In 2009 he and the Mayor with the Life Drum Core, a group of young musicians he put together, performed at the Microsoft Theater in Los Angeles for Earth Day and garnered local news coverage.
 The group performed on drums they had created from recycled plastic buckets on which they painted Earth Day designs.

 He partnered with Fishbone member Angelo Moore, and young musicians Malik Deering and Tevin Douglas to form a group called the Unstoppabros which performed in Los Angeles in 2009.

 In 2020 Lonnie played with Bernard Purdie, Bootsy Collins, and Fred Wesley at the Wisdome LA.

 He has taught guitar and bass and led Funk Workshops and camps for kids at the Silverlake Conservatory of Music (founded by Flea from the Red Hot Chili Peppers since its inception in 2001.

 Television and film

 Marshall had a Public-access television show in Los Angeles on cable TV called the Late Nutt Snack.
 In 2010, he filmed a pilot for a children’s television program called the Lil Big Ups.

 He appeared on an episode of the 2000–2001 Bette Midler sitcom on CBS performing a rap with her that he wrote.

 He and members of Weapon of Choice appeared on the Tonight Show with Jay Leno as the backup band for Snoop Dogg.

-A Weapon of Choice song, "Nutty Nutmeg Phantasy", was adapted and re-recorded by Macy Gray and appeared in the 2002 Spider-Man film and on the soundtrack.
+A Weapon of Choice song, "Nutty Nutmeg Phantasy", was adapted and re-recorded by Macy Gray and appeared in the 2002 movie Spider-Man and on the Soundtrack.

-Marshall played MC Madd, the dance battle MC in the opening scene in the 2007 Chris Brown Film Stomp the Yard.
+Marshall played MC Madd, the dance battle MC in the opening scene in the 2007 Columbus Short movie Stomp the Yard.